rybak/intellij-copy-commit-reference/README.md

       `CopyRevisionNumberFromAnnotateAction`

 <!-- Plugin description -->
-Provides a context menu item "Copy commit reference" in all VCS log views.
+Provides a context menu item "Copy Commit Reference" in all VCS log views.
 It copies a reference to the commit in the [same format as `git log --format=reference`](https://git-scm.com/docs/git-log#_pretty_formats).
 <!-- Plugin description end -->